 You can add cucumbers and onions into each jar.
 You can add in sliced carrots, peppers, garlic, or really anything that sounds good!

-The best part is the brine can stay original but you can just add variation to a few jars to see how they turn out.
-You don’t have to change the entire recipe for all.
+The best part is the brine can be original but you can just add in a variation to a few jars to see how they turn out.
+You don’t have to change the entire recipe for all of them.

-This bread and butter pickle recipe can make a small batch with leftover brine or a larger batch if you use up all of the brine.
+This bread and butter pickle recipe can make a small batch and you’ll have leftover brine or you can make a full-size batch, or even double it!

 My Canning Essentials